pescarolo27/Cleaning_Data_Skies/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 This project was part of a competition on DataCamp.
 Note that Part I & Part II were done separately.
-The latter examined the last section using hypothesis testing whereas the former did not.
+The latter specifically re-examined the last section & used hypothesis testing, whereas the former did not.